TitoMoi/servihelper/DEVELOPER.md

 ## Static map

-- The static map is under folder ./static
+- The static map is under folder ./docs.
+Github pages publishes it with CI/CD when the branch map has changes on folder docs

 ## Fonts